Indian Maritime University Kolkata: History

 The Indian marine engineer became synonymous with DMET.
 Almost every major shipping company in the world has at least one DMETian in its onshore management personnel or floating staff.
-Many of the world's largest vessels, the ULCCs, are manned by Indian marine engineers.
+Many of the world's largest vessels, the ULCCs, are crewed by Indian marine engineers.
 DMET graduates went on to found marine engineering workshops, build companies, found maritime training institutes, develop surveying standards, and pursue careers in management.

+Recent history

 The four government-owned maritime institutes – LBS CAMSAR Mumbai, TS Chanakya, Navi Mumbai, MERI Kolkata, and MERI Mumbai – were integrated under the auspices of the Indian Maritime University in 2008.

 DMET/MERI celebrated its Diamond Jubilee on 14 December 2010.

+On June 28, 2025, a significant milestone was achieved at the Indian Maritime University’s Kolkata Campus in Taratala with the laying of the foundation stone for the Dr. Ravi K Mehrotra Centre of Excellence in Maritime (CoEM).
+As a Centre of Excellence, the CoEM is poised to become a leading hub for advanced maritime studies and innovation.
+It is expected to focus on critical areas such as Maritime technology, Sustainable shipping practices, Training and development of skilled professionals for the global maritime sector.